Shubham781/Portfolio-Website/README.md

 ## Inspiration

-This project is inspired by the official [Vite React template](https://github.com/vitejs/vite/tree/main/packages/create-vite/template-react) and modern portfolio designs found on [Dribbble](https://dribbble.com/) and [Behance](https://www.behance.net/).
+This project is inspired by Zenify - Portfolio Website Template by Rizal Yustriadi.
+Check it out at Framer Marketplace https://www.framer.com/marketplace/templates/zenify-portfolio-template/.

 ## License